tremou/quick-scripts/README.md

 $ shbeam.py "Image.fits"

-Prints the beam information in arcseconds of a radio image (produced by AIPS, CASA, etc..).
+Prints the synthesized beam information in arcseconds of a radio image (produced by AIPS, CASA, etc..).

 $ stats.py "Image.fits"